 Squadron at Duxford and converted to Hurricanes.
 He flew his first operational sortie on

 He moved to 501 Squadron at Kenley on 17th October and claimed a Me109 destroyed on the 25th.

 On a training flight on 3rd March 1941 he had to make a forced landing, due to his

 forgetting to switch the fuel supply from the main tank to the reserve tank.
 He belly landed

 Back with 310, Zaoral was killed in a flying accident on 19th November 1941 as a Flying Officer.

-Zaoral is buried in Dyce Old churchyard, Aberdeen.
+Zaoral was buried on 21st November 1941 in Dyce Old churchyard, Aberdeen.